Josh Bell Player Props: Guardians vs. Mariners

 - The Mariners' 3.59 team ERA ranked eighth across all MLB pitching staffs.

-- In his last appearance on Tuesday, Oct.
-11, the 25-year-old righty, started and went 5 1/3 innings against the Houston Astros.
+- In his last appearance on Wednesday, Oct.
+5, the 31-year-old left-hander started the game and went seven innings against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.